nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: First volunteer is deleted from the list.
 The status message should reflect the successful deletion of the volunteer.

    3. Test case: `/v del 0`<br>
-      Expected: No person is deleted.
+      Expected: No volunteer is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `del 1`, `/v del x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.